wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/3-sign-in-app.md

 Providers simplify implementing authentication for your application and make calls to Microsoft Graph using the JavaScript client SDK.
 Initialize a provider before you use any other Toolkit component.
 However, they can also be used on their own, without components to implement authentication for your application.
-There are different providers, depending on the platform in which you're using the Toolkit components in your application, here you'll set up the widely used MSAL provider.
+There are different providers, depending on the platform in which you're using the Toolkit components in your application.
+Here you'll set up the widely used MSAL provider.